philc/book-notes/psychology/principles - ray dalio.md

     minds because they learned something are the winners, whereas those who stubbornly refuse to learn are the losers."
   * Dalio prefers to ask questions in this type of dialogue, rather than make statements.
-* Triangulate your view with believable people who are willing to disagree
+* Triangulate your view with believable people who are willing to disagree.
 * Recognize the signs of closed-mindedness and open-mindedness that you should watch out for
   * Closed-minded people block others from speaking.
 If it seems like someone isn't leaving space for the other person in a conversation, it's possible they are blocking.
 To get around blocking,